 Select a company to learn more about what they do and how their stock performs, including market capitalization, the price-to-earnings (P/E) ratio, price/earnings-to-growth (PEG) ratio and dividend yield.
 While this list includes a selection of the most well-known and popular stocks, it doesn't include every stock available.

-Under Armour, Inc., together with its subsidiaries, develops, markets, and distributes branded performance apparel, footwear, and accessories for men, women, and youth primarily in North America, Europe, the Middle East, Africa, the Asia-Pacific, and Latin America.
-The company offers its apparel in compression, fitted, and loose types to be worn in hot and cold.
-It also provides various footwear products for running, basketball, cleated sports, slides, training, and outdoor.
-In addition, the company offers accessories, which include gloves, bags, headwear, and sports masks; and digital fitness subscriptions, as well as digital advertising through MapMyFitness platform.
-It primarily offers its products under the HEATGEAR, COLDGEAR, RUSH or RECOVER, UA HOVR, UA Logo, UNDER ARMOUR, UA, ARMOUR, PROTECT THIS HOUSE, I WILL, ARMOUR BRA, and ARMOUR FLEECE brands.
-The company sells its products through wholesale channels, including national and regional sporting goods chains, independent and specialty retailers, department store chains, mono-branded Under Armour retail stores, institutional athletic departments, and leagues and teams, as well as independent distributors; and directly to consumers through a network of 439 brand and factory house stores, as well as through e-commerce websites.
-Under Armour, Inc. was founded in 1996 and is headquartered in Baltimore, Maryland.
+Under Armour, Inc., together with its subsidiaries, engages in the developing, marketing, and distributing performance apparel, footwear, and accessories for men, women, and youth.
+The company offers its apparel in compression, fitted, and loose fit types.
+It also provides footwear products for running, training, basketball, cleated sports, recovery, and outdoor applications.
+In addition, the company offers accessories, which include gloves, bags, headwear, and sports masks; and digital subscription and advertising services under the MapMyRun and MapMyRide platforms.
+It primarily offers its products under the UNDER ARMOUR, UA, HEATGEAR, COLDGEAR, HOVR, PROTECT THIS HOUSE, I WILL, UA Logo, ARMOUR FLEECE, and ARMOUR BRA brands.
+The company sells its products through wholesale channels, including national and regional sporting goods chains, independent and specialty retailers, department store chains, mono-branded Under Armour retail stores, institutional athletic departments, and leagues and teams, as well as independent distributors; and directly to consumers through a network of 422 brand and factory house stores, as well as through e-commerce websites.
+It operates in the United States, Canada, Europe, the Middle East, Africa, the Asia-Pacific, and Latin America.
+Under Armour, Inc. was incorporated in 1996 and is headquartered in Baltimore, Maryland.

 Crocs, Inc., together with its subsidiaries, designs, develops, manufactures, markets, and distributes casual lifestyle footwear and accessories for men, women, and children.
-It offers various footwear products, including sandals, wedges, flips, slides clogs, charms, and shoes under the Crocs brand name.
-The company sells its products in approximately 80 countries through wholesalers, retail stores, e-commerce sites, and third-party marketplaces.
-As of December 31, 2020, it had 186 outlet stores, 100 retail stores, 65 store-in-stores, and 13 company-operated e-commerce sites.
+It offers various footwear products, including clogs, sandals, slides, flip-flops, boots, flats, wedges, platforms, socks, shoe charms, loafers, sneakers, and slippers under the Crocs brand name.
+The company sells its products in approximately 85 countries through wholesalers, retail stores, e-commerce sites, and third-party marketplaces.
+As of December 31, 2021, it had 193 outlet stores, 107 retail stores, 373 company-operated stores, 73 kiosks and store-in-stores, and 14 company-operated e-commerce sites.
 The company serves in the Americas, the Asia Pacific, Europe, the Middle East, and Africa.
 Crocs, Inc. was founded in 1999 and is headquartered in Broomfield, Colorado.

 How likely would you be to recommend finder to a friend or colleague?